SPECIAL GAGA WORKSHOP AT SHAWL-ANDERSON DANCE CENTER, Berkeley, CA

-James Graham Dance Theatre was also nominated for Outstanding Achievement in Choreography for “Guilty Survivor”
+James Graham Dance Theatre was also nominated for an IZZIE in the category of Outstanding Achievement in Choreography for “Guilty Survivor.”

 Premiering in April 9-11, 2015 in the University of Calgary’s Dance@Night Concert